One of the keys to running a successful business is mitigating unnecessary issues that can affect it

 - Refuse to participate when someone mentions a person (who is not present) in a negative light.

-- Choose not to respond to negative emails or use email to pass on private or derogatory information about any person in the agency.
+- Not respond to negative emails or use email to pass on private or derogatory information about anybody in the agency.

 - While off the job, not speak to another co-worker about people at work in an unflattering light.

-- If another person in the department does something unethical, incorrect, against procedures, or disruptive, I will use the proper channels to report this to the person in authority to take corrective action.
+- If someone else does something unethical, incorrect, or disruptive, I will use the proper channels to report this to the person in authority.

-- I will mind my own business, do good work, be a professional adult, and expect the same in return from others.
+- I will mind my own business, work well, be a professional adult, and expect the same in return from others.

 HOMELESS TO BILLIONAIRE